cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 ---
 title: Interior Remodel > 1.
 Define
-seo_title: 'Define your Interior Remodel in Austin, Texas'
+seo_title: Do I need an Interior Remodel Permit?
-seo_description:
+seo_description: >-
+  Find out if you need an interior remodel permit for your home improvement project in Austin, Texas, and what other permits you may need.
 step_number: 1
 project_name: interior remodel
 ---